Kevin-Wu-12/LoL-VisionScore-Analysis/_site/README.md

 The additional features were chosen based on their relevance to vision score, as these variables are directly tied to a player’s contribution to vision control and strategy during the game:

-- **`controlwardsbought` and `wardskilled`**: These metrics capture a player’s active participation in vision control by buying control wards and destroying wards, which are critical for improving the vision score.
+- **`controlwardsbought`**: Buying control wards significantly impacts vision score, as these wards help deny enemy vision and provide substantial vision contributions to the player.
+- **`wardskilled`**: The number of wards a player kills has a strong correlation with vision score, as destroying enemy wards directly increases the player's vision score.
-- **`wpm` (wards per minute)**: This feature accounts for the efficiency of ward placement over the game duration which gives us normalized measure of vision contribution.
+- **`wpm` (wards per minute)**: This feature normalizes ward placement efficiency over the game duration, offering a standardized measure of the player's vision contributions.
-- **`result` (outcome of the game)**: From previous analysis, players who win have a higher vision score on average compared to those who lose.
+- **`result` (outcome of the game)**: Previous analyses indicate that players on the winning team tend to have higher vision scores on average compared to those on the losing team.

-By incorporating these features, the model captures imporant aspects of a player's vision-related performance, making the predictions more comprehensive and accurate.
+By incorporating these features, the model captures important aspects of a player's vision-related performance, making the predictions more comprehensive and accurate.

 The model was trained on the following dataset: